Why Am I Afraid of Flying When I Know It's Safe?

 This isn't regression.
 It's a natural shift in how your brain weights risk — and it's manageable with the right tools.

-The Pre-Flight Anxiety Guide was built for this exact profile — the person who knows flying is safe and needs tools that work on the body, not just the mind.
-It includes breathing exercises, a grounding toolkit, a sounds card, and a framework for working with your brain-body disconnect instead of fighting it.
+The Pre-Flight Anxiety Guide was built for exactly this profile — the person who knows flying is safe and needs tools that work on the body, not just the mind.
+Breathing exercises, grounding techniques, a sounds reference card, and a framework for working with the brain-body disconnect instead of fighting it.